Buying a Celtic Harp

 The internet has greatly increased your ability to investigate and buy harps even if you live in a remote location.
 But just as with anything you buy, you should remember that buying a Celtic harp online is not without hazards.
 There are plenty of very cheap harps available that look much prettier than they sound.
 Some of them have been known to include unworkable levers and most of them do not hold their tune–a real problem for anyone, but especially for a beginner.

 The good news is that there are also lower-priced harps that do a fine job, for the price, that will fill the gap until you might be ready to invest in a better instrument.
-If the budget-friendly harp is made by a reputable harp maker, such as William Rees/Sharpsicle Harps, Stoney End, Lewis Creek, Triplett, Blevins, Thormahlen or Dusty Strings, you really cannot go wrong.
+If the budget-friendly harp is made by a reputable harp maker, such as William Rees/Sharpsicle Harps, Stoney End, Lewis Creek, Triplett, Music Makers, Thormahlen or Dusty Strings, you really cannot go wrong.
 Of course, the big pedal-harp makers also make fine Celtic harps (Lyon & Healy, Salvi, and Camac).
 These used to be mostly strung with higher tension and aimed at students who will eventually play pedal harp, but that has changed.

 If you can’t play a harp before you buy it, how on earth can you pick one?